JONSASSE/432-2018/projects/project1/README.md

 ### Evaluating the Project 1 Proposal

-- Your project will be evaluated by Professor Love and the teaching assistants on a scale of 0-10, with one point for getting all of the necessary materials (.csv, .Rmd and HTML) in and then one additional point for each of the nine tasks if they are successfully completed.
+- Your project will be evaluated on a scale of 0-10, with one point for getting all of the necessary materials (.csv, .Rmd and HTML) in and then one additional point for each of the nine tasks if they are successfully completed.
 - If you receive a grade lower than 10, you will need to redo until you reach 10.
 Redos are expected within 48 hours of receipt of the redo request.